UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Summary

-UD\_Old\_East\_Slavic-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which was originally annotated in PROIEL dependency format.
+UD\_Old\_East\_Slavic-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data from the Tromsø Old Russian and OCS Treebank (TOROT), which was originally annotated in PROIEL dependency format.

 # Introduction

-UD Old East Slavic TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which is maintained at UiT The Arctic University of Norway.
+UD Old East Slavic TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data from the Tromsø Old Russian and OCS Treebank (TOROT), which was built at UiT The Arctic University of Norway and is now maintained at the University of Oslo.
 The treebank is manually annotated, with some automatic preprocessing, on PROIEL dependency format.
 New texts are still being added.
 The treebank contains texts from a variety of mediaeval and early modern genres, such as chronicles, legal documents, lives of saints and correspondence.
-Treebank releases are available from  https://github.com/torottreebank/treebank-releases.
-This conversion is based on the 20190505 release.

 # Data splits

-The test set consists of Afanasij Nikitin 5 and 19; birchbark letters 497, 502 and 902; Russkaja pravda 1-6; Novgorod First Chronicle (Synodal ms.), entries for 6642-6646; Primary Chronicle (Laurentian ms.), Introduction, the entry for 6463 and the Instruction of Vladimir Monomakh; Suzdal Chronicle (Laurentian ms.), entry for 6657; Zadonshchina; Tale of the Fall of Constantinople, chapters 1-2; Uspenskij sbornik, Life of Feodosij Pečerskij 25-26.
+The development set consists of Afanasij Nikitin 12–13; birchbark letters 502 and 531; the colophont to Mstislav's Gospel book, Domostroj 22–25, Life of Sergij of Radonezh 19, Russkaja pravda 52-58; Novgorod First Chronicle (Synodal ms.) s.a.
+6736–6738; Vladimir Monomakh's Instruction; Life of Avvakum 11–14; Suzdal Chronicle (Laurentian ms.) s.a.
+6656–6658; The Tale of Dracula; The Tale of Igor's Campaign; Tale of the Fall of Constantinople, chapter 6; Uspenskij sbornik, Life of Feodosij Pečerskij 25-27.

-The development set consists of Afanasij Nikitin 6 and 20; birchbark letters 644 and 682; Russkaja pravda 8-9; Novgorod First Chronicle (Synodal ms.), entries for 6675-6681 and 6717; Primary Chronicle (Laurentian ms.), the two entries for 6453 and the entry for 6494; Suzdal Chronicle (Laurentian ms.), entries for 6659 and 662; The Tale of Dracula; Tale of the Fall of Constantinople, chapter 3; Uspenskij sbornik, Life of Feodosij Pečerskij 27-28.
+The test set consists of Afanasij Nikitin 18–19; birchbark letters 724, 725 and 731; the colophon to the Ostromir Codex; Domostroj 35–39; Life of Sergij of Radonezh 12; Life of Stefan of Perm, extract 1; Russkaja pravda 31–39; Novgorod First Chronicle (Synodal ms.), s.a.
+6705–6712; Life of Avvakum 55–59; Primary Chronicle (Laurentian ms.), Introduction and s.a.
+6494; Suzdal Chronicle (Laurentian ms.) s.a.
+6655, 6659 and 6660; The taking of Pskov; Tale of the Fall of Constantinople, chapters 1-3; Uspenskij sbornik, Life of Feodosij Pečerskij 21-24 and 28.

-The training set consists of larger, continuous excerpts from Afanasij Nikitin, Russkaja pravda, Novgorod First Chronicle (Synodal ms.), Primary Chronicle (Laurentian ms.), Suzdal Chronicle (Laurentian ms.), Tale of the Fall of Constantinople, Uspenskij sbornik, as well as a further selection of birchbark letters and The Tale of Igor's campaign.
+The training set consists of larger, continuous excerpts from Afanasij Nikitin, Domostroj, Life of Sergij of Radonezh, Life of Stefan of Perm, Life of Avvakum, Russkaja pravda, Novgorod First Chronicle (Synodal ms.), Primary Chronicle (Laurentian ms. and Hypatian ms.), Suzdal Chronicle (Laurentian ms.), The Kiev Chronicle (Hypatian ms.), Tale of the Fall of Constantinople, Uspenskij sbornik, as well as a further selection of birchbark letters, a selection of charters, treaties and shorter chronicle texts, and the Zadonshchina.

 # Acknowledgments

-The conversion was performed using a script written by Dag Haug and modified by Hanne Eckhoff.
+The conversion was performed using a script written by Dag Haug and Hanne Eckhoff.
 The texts were annotated and reviewed by a brilliant team of annotators, who are acknowledged in the original treebank files and who deserve to be thanked profusely.

 ## References